-UCP of Greater Cleveland offers Assistive Technology Services that provide a variety of technical assistance and computer applications for children and adults with disabilities.
-Assistive technology includes devices and services that improve or maintain the ability for individuals with disabilities to interact with their surroundings.
+UCP of Greater Cleveland offers Assistive Technology Services for children and adults with disabilities in the following areas: communication, mobility, computer access, activities of daily living, etc. Assistive technology includes devices and services that improve or maintain the ability for individuals with disabilities to interact with their surroundings.
 This enhances educational attainment, provides meaningful work opportunities and allows individuals to connect with the larger world through leisure and socialization.
-An Assistive Technology Practitioner (ATP) is available to provide comprehensive assessments and evaluations of individual ability and develop an appropriate plan.
-The ATP is certified by the Rehabilitation Engineering Society of North America (RESNA) and can provide evaluations and services on-site at UCP or at local businesses, schools and/or partner organizations.
+A team of Assistive Technology Practitioners (ATPs) are available to provide comprehensive assessments and evaluations of individual ability and develop an appropriate plan.
+ATPs are certified by the Rehabilitation Engineering Society of North America (RESNA) and can provide evaluations and services on-site at UCP or at local businesses, schools, work sites or locations in the community.

 Individualized Services for Children and Adults include:

-- UCP’s Assistive Technology Practitioner evaluates individual ability to access computer technology on-site and in the community
+- Our ATP team evaluates individual ability to access computer technology on-site and in the community

 - Modifications and/or trials of hardware are completed on equipment to assist individuals in achieving maximum functioning

-- Training is provided in hardware and software applications, including allowing adaptation and use of commonly-used programs in the real world, employment or educational context
+- Training is provided in hardware and software applications, including allowing adaptation and use of commonly-used apps and programs in the real world, employment or educational context

 - Technology may include, but is not limited to, trackballs, re-sized keyboards, switch access and software, word prediction, text-to-text speech output, magnification software and speech recognition